Minecraft: Education Edition – The building blocks of engaging learning

 Technically defined as a sandbox game, its standard edition proposes no goals to accomplish, leaving players free to decide how to play.
 Players simply build, explore and survive.

 By 2021 Minecraft boasted over 140 million players of all ages worldwide, with numerous spin-offs, including “Minecraft: Education Edition”.

 Benefits of “Minecraft: Education Edition”

-Minecraft’s educational edition features the game’s original mechanics while offering specific features designed for learning environments.
+So, what is different about the Education Edition?
+It basically features the game’s original mechanics while offering specific features designed for learning environments.